jamesurobertson/table-image/README.md

 ### TABLE-IMAGE

-Converts an image into a table of potentially 100,000s of thousands or millions of cells.
+Converts an image into an HTML table of potentially 100,000s of thousands or millions of cells.

 [**Live Link**](https://table-image.netlify.app/)